simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_50_userinterface/LSN_80_resources/resources.md

     - **Object** is automatically filled with the context object.
     - Select the type from the **Type** dropdown.
     - Enter the name of your resource in **Code**.
-    - **Cache?** tells if your object shall be included in the cache or not.
+    - **Cached?** tells if your object shall be included in the cache or not.
     - **Module Name** should be automatically filled with the context object's module.
     - Select the content of your resource through the fields:
         - **Image** if your resource is of type *Image* or *Object Icon*